 Tax Due Date

-The due date for payment of taxes is June 30th.
-If June 30th falls on a non-business day, then the next working business day in July becomes the due date.
+The due date for payment of taxes is the first Monday in July.
 If the payment is not received before the due date, a penalty will be applied.

 If payment is made by mail or at a bank, the postmark or the date received at the banking agency determines the date of payment.

 Penalties will be applied after the due date.
-On July 1st (or after the due date indicated on the property tax bill) 15% will be applied to the outstanding balance.
+15% will be applied to the outstanding balance.
 On January 1st, 15% will then again be applied to any outstanding property tax amount.

 Methods of Payment

 - Internet or Telephone Banking Payment

 - In Person at the Town Office by Cash, Cheque, Interact, Credit Card